nrbjerg/xion/README.md

 pip install .
 ```

-To *uninstall* Xion and its requirements simply run:
+To *uninstall* Xion along with any installed *all* of its requirements (**NOTE:** Please check to see if requirements.txt contains any previously installed packages and act accordingly.) simply run:
 ```
 pip uninstall -r requirements.txt pip uninstall xion
 ```
 ## Example: Solving the 0-1 Knapsack problem using Xion
 Below you will find a simple illustrative example of how the Xion library can be utilized to solve a simple binary knapsack problem.